UCB-stat-159-f25/site/index.md

 Consistent class participation is crucial: we will be discussing subtle substantive, technical, and philosophical issues and reviewing code during class.
 Even though we plan to record the lectures, if you cannot attend the lectures synchronously, please do *not* take the course.

-There will be roughly eight homeworks/projects, some individual and some collaborative in groups of 3-4.
+There will be roughly 6-7 homeworks and 3 projects.
+The homeworks are to be completed individually, and projects will be collaborative in groups of 3-4.
 You will be asked to review your own contributions and each others contributions to group projects.
 There will not be a midterm or final exam, but there will be a videorecorded final presentation of group work.